Mulholland Drive

 ⏱️ Runtime & Duration

-The total runtime of Mulholland Drive is 147 minutes (2h 27m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Mulholland Drive (2001) is 147 minutes (2h 27m).
+Directed by David Lynch, the film runs for 147 minutes in its complete theatrical version.

 Verdict Summary